FITFUNS/oasis_editor_manual/docs/user-manual/graphics/layers/index.md

 ## Default Layers {#default-layers}

-PlayCanvas applications are created with a set of default layers.
+OasisW applications are created with a set of default layers.
 You should leave these layers in place as some engine features will not function correctly if they are not present.
 They default order is below:

 ![Default Layers](/img/user-manual/graphics/layers/default-layers.jpg)